thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2017-12-07-thoughtworks-arts-rixc-art-science-festival.markdown

 ---
-title : "ThoughtWorks Arts at RIXC Art Science Festival"
+title : "Thoughtworks Arts at RIXC Art Science Festival"
 ---

-This fall the RIXC Art Science Festival, Virtualities and Realities, in Riga, Latvia hosted three members of the ThoughtWorks Arts community.
+This fall the RIXC Art Science Festival, Virtualities and Realities, in Riga, Latvia hosted three members of the Thoughtworks Arts community.
 RIXC Art Science Festival is an internationally renown gathering for artists and scholars working at the intersection of arts, digital humanities, and science.
 The Festival includes conferences, exhibitions, performances, and VR artwork showcases.

 {% include image file='ellen-pearlman.jpg'
    caption='TWA Director, Ellen Pearlman, at the RIXC Center for New Media Art in Riga, Latvia' %}